johnrm/zeroheropizza/README.md

 Menu to showcase food.<br>
 Party extras - Drink options.<br>
 Customer Feedback.<br>
-About Zero Hero Pizza and Contact the team.<br>
+About Zero Pizza and Contact the team.<br>

 # Wireframe
 Wireframe for Mobile device provided to show one perspective of the requirement.<br>